JodyMurray/my-api/README.md

     *SITE_ID = 1*

-* Next add the registration urls to the urlpatterns list, as follows:
+* Next add the registration URLs to the urlpatterns list, as follows:

     *path('dj-rest-auth/registration/',*